cult-of-coders/apollo-live-server/README.md

 }
 ```

 In order to display that actionable it's up to you to implement your custom subscription handler.
-A general example is something along these lines:
+A general example is something along

 ```js
 // client = Apollo Client